ch4og/nixos-config/README.md

 TODO:

+- [ ] Remove temp hyprpaper and xdg-desktop-portal-hyprland master branch workaround
+- [ ] Create a flake for byedpi (a.k.a. ciadpi)
+- [ ] Return MOZ_ENABLE_WAYLAND when Firefox 130 is released
+- [x] Fix portals
 - [x] Try using NixOS
 - [x] Make at least usable OS
 - [x] Understand how to install older packages / software from other sources